bpftrace/bpftrace/docs/language.md

 Controls whether maps are printed on exit.
 Set to `false` in order to change the default behavior and not automatically print maps at program exit.

-### unstable_macro
+### unstable features

+These are the list of unstable features:
+- `unstable_macro` -  feature flag for bpftrace macros
+- `unstable_map_decl` - feature flag for map declarations
+- `unstable_tseries` - feature flag for time series map type
+- `unstable_addr` - feature flag for address of operator (&)

+All of these accept the following options:

 Default: warn

-Feature flag for bpftrace macros.

-The possible options are:
-- `error` - fail if this feature is used
-- `warn` - enable feature but print a warning
-- `enable` - enable feature

-### unstable_map_decl

-Default: warn

-Feature flag for map declarations.

-The possible options are:
-- `error` - fail if this feature is used
-- `warn` - enable feature but print a warning
-- `enable` - enable feature

-### unstable_tseries

-Default: warn

-Feature flag for `tseries`.

-The possible options are:
 - `error` - fail if this feature is used
 - `warn` - enable feature but print a warning
 - `enable` - enable feature